iamdevonbutler/mongorules/README.md

 ```
 const mongoproxy = require('mongoproxy');

-// The initDatabase method is a convenience method that returns a promise.
-// You can init mongodb any way you choose as long as you pass the instance to the `addDatabase()` method.
+const MongoClient = require('mongodb').MongoCLient;

-const db = yield mongoproxy.initDatabase(process.env.MONGO_URL);
+const db = yield mongoproxy.initDatabase(MongoClient, process.env.MONGO_URL);

 mongoproxy.addDatabase('api-development', db);
 ```
+*The initDatabase method is a convenience method that returns a promise.
+You can init mongodb any way you choose as long as you pass the instance to the `addDatabase()` method.*

 Third, add models: